siakaramalegos/sia.codes-eleventy/src/newsletter/im-back.md

 - Sign-ups for the winter classes at my local arts council are this Friday.
 I've been attending the open figure drawing sessions, and I think I'll sign up again.
 It seems many people prefer static long poses, but my preference is shorter, dynamic, active poses.
 I have not found a better option yet though.

 What are your favorite offline pursuits?
 How do you maintain those hobbies while they compete with everything that distracts us so easily?

+*This newsletter is reader-supported.
+If you buy a book from one of the links above, I'll earn some coffee money.
+You don't pay a higher price, and Bookshop.org supports independent booksellers.*